-Marketing Strategy of Shangri-La Hotels analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Shangri-La Hotels analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Shangri-La Hotels marketing mix, help the brand succeed in the market.

 Shangri-La Hotels marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Shangri-La Hotels Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Shangri-La Hotels marketing strategy can be explained as follows:

 Shangri-La Hotels is one of the world’s leading hotel chains.
 Shangri-La Hotels has targeted upper class of society and thus falls in the premium segment.
 It has 5 brands under it which are:

 It also has 2 clubs as well under its ambit: